-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are highly plastic in character.
-Potential vertical movement on the order of 4 1⁄2 to 5 1⁄2 inches is estimated at existing grade elevation. - Final Subgrade Plasticity Index values greater than 20 are anticipated. - Pavement section recommendations are based on the design CBR value of 2.0 and the input parameters.
-The pavement can experience cracking and deformation due to shrinkage and swelling characteristics of the soils as described in the "Vertical Movements" section of this report. - Cut and fill information is not available at this time.
-Anticipated potential vertical movements and recommended pavement sections should be re-evaluated after cut and fill information is made available. - Recommend stabilizing 6 or 8 inches of subgrade soils. - Local and Collector type street recommendations are presented. - Input parameters are shown in Table No. 3 (Summary Table A).
-Please call us to provide pavement recommendations, if needed, for different input values. - If repetitive truck or heavy truck traffic is anticipated, please contact us for revised pavement recommendations.
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to highly plastic in character.
+Potential vertical movement on the order of 2 1⁄2 to 3 inches is estimated at existing grade elevation. - Sandy Clay or Clayey Gravel subgrades are anticipated.
+Pavement section recommendations are based on CBR values of 3.0.
+Based on review of soil maps, heavily cemented pavement subgrades may be encountered as well. - Input parameters are shown in Table No. 3 (Summary Table.
+A).
+Please call us to provide pavement recommendations, if needed, for different input values.

-Subgrade Notes:
+Subgrade Notes ():